 Conditions of Work, and in-work benefits

-The posts will be Island based in the Trust Office on Tiree.
+The post will be Island based in the Trust Office on Tiree.
 This may involve some degree of working from home or alternatively at another safe space as agreed with the General Manager.
-We offer a flexible approach to remote/home working on an ongoing basis, so long as arrangements are made to be “on-site” when the work calls for it – but the nature of this role and its engagement with the community do make it suited to be held by staff based here.
+We offer a flexible approach to remote/home working on an ongoing basis, so long as arrangements are made to be “on-site” when the work calls for it – but the nature of this role and its engagement with the community does make it suited to be held by staff based here.

 Working hours will be 35 hours per week.
 Requests to consider flexibility / job-shares will be considered – please contact us ASAP to discuss.